Budapest with kids can be a lot of fun, I promise! 😊

 From shark-filled tanks to playgrounds and various indoor activities, you can find a lot of fun things that will keep your whole family entertained.

-There are neighborhoods where the only option is walking.
+There are neighborhoods where the only option is walking – a lot.
 Let’s make it fun for the kiddos!

-The Jewish Quarter is full of street art, murals, stickers, strange sculptures that are placed randomly across the district and the city.
+The Jewish Quarter is full of street art, murals, stickers, strange sculptures that are placed randomly across the district.